 In 2010, Symrise was one of the first companies in the world to formulate a climate strategy.
 Since then, the company has always reached its self-imposed targets ahead of schedule.
-But resting on our laurels is not an option: The Group wants to be climate-positive starting in 2030.
+But resting on our laurels is not an option: The Group wants to be climate-neutral starting in 2030.

 GOOD CORPORATE GOVERNANCE, CLIMATE

 When Symrise first published a climate strategy some twelve years ago, it sounded very ambitious: By 2020, the Group wanted to position itself so as to reduce its carbon emissions by 33 %.
 Symrise achieved this target back in 2016.
 One year later, the company formulated new, even more ambitious objectives: Symrise became the first company in the industry to focus on science-based targets.
 These targets, which are consistent with the latest climate science, create a scientific basis for the minimization of global warming in order to reach the goals of the Paris Agreement.
 “We renewed our plans to a highly ambitious level once again in February 2022 and had them certified by the Science Based Targets initiative,” explains Dr. Helmut Frieden, VP Corporate Sustainability at Symrise.
 Regarding Scope 1 and 2 emissions, Symrise is focused on reaching the target of less than 1.5 degrees.
 Scope 1 includes all emissions that are directly generated by production, and Scope 2 refers to the emissions generated through the procurement of energy.
 Greenhouse gases in the upstream and downstream supply chain are referred to as Scope 3 emissions.
 This includes the procurement of raw materials, transportation, business trips and waste disposal.
 Here, the company is pursuing the 2-degree target.
-“In terms of Scope 1 and 2, we aim to be climate-positive starting in 2030.
+“In terms of Scope 1 and 2, we aim to be climate-neutral starting in 2030.
 We will thus help sequester more greenhouse gas emissions from the atmosphere than we generate through our business activities.
 For Scope 3, we want to cut emissions by 30 %,” says Dr. Frieden.
 Ultimately, climate protection is also important for the Symrise business model: " More than 80 % of our raw materials come from natural sources.
 Therefore, it’s important for us to look after the climate and biodiversity from an economic perspective.”

 “More than 80 % of our raw materials come from natural sources.
 Therefore, it’s important for us to look after the climate and biodiversity from an economic perspective.”